 The decision-maker will preside over the live hearing utilized to adjudicate incidents involving a Formal Title IX Complaint.
-The decision-maker may question individual parties and witnesses and is responsible to determine the relevance of questions posed by advisors on behalf of the complainant and respondent during the cross-examination segment of the hearing.
+The decision-maker may question individual parties and witnesses and is responsible to determine the relevance of questions submitted by advisors on behalf of the complainant and respondent.